Pearls Before Swine by Stephan Pastis for November 08, 2016

 29. Missing large

-Stream of conscience almost 8 years ago
+Stream of conscience about 8 years ago

 I have those measuring spoons, too.
 But I think that these small amounts are really ‘to taste’ and can vary from one cook to another